galaxyproject/training-material/topics/statistics/tutorials/machinelearning/tutorial.md

 # Train a classifier
 In this step, we will use the [SVM (support vector machine)](https://scikit-learn.org/stable/modules/svm.html#svm-classification) classifier for training on the `breast-w_train` dataset.
 The classifier learns a mapping between each row and its category.
 SVM is a memory efficient classifier which needs only those data points which lie on the decision boundaries among different classes to predict a class for a new sample.
-The rest of the data points can thrown away.
+The rest of the data points can be thrown away.
 We will use the `LinearSVC` variant of SVM which is faster.
 Other variants `SVC` and `NuSVC` have high running time for large datasets.
 The last column of the training dataset contains a category/class for each row.
 The classifier learns a mapping between data row and its category which is called a trained model.
 The trained model is used to predict the categories of the unseen data.

 > <hands-on-title>Train a classifier</hands-on-title>
 >
-> **Support vector machines (SVMs) for classification** {% icon tool %} with the following parameters to train:
+> {% tool [Support vector machines (SVMs) for classification](toolshed.g2.bx.psu.edu/repos/bgruening/sklearn_svm_classifier/sklearn_svm_classifier/1.0.8.1) %} with the following parameters to train:
 >    - *"Select a Classification Task"*: `Train a model`
 >        - *"Classifier type"*: `Linear Support Vector Classification`
 >        - *"Select input type"*: `tabular data`